Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Rationale</dt>
       <dd>
          <p>Allowing clients to use any timezone offset in requests results in flexibility and less complexity for users.
 Using UTC in responses results in clarity and removes ambiguity.
-         <p class="note">While storage formats are outside the scope of this specification, it is recommended to use appropriate temporal datatypes (such as <code>DATE</code> and <code>TIMESTAMPTZ</code>).
+         <p class="note">While storage formats are outside the scope of this specification, it is recommended to use appropriate temporal data types (such as <code>DATE</code> and <code>TIMESTAMPTZ</code>).
 Many database systems store these values internally in UTC and handle timezone conversion automatically on read/write.
       </dd>
    </dl>
 </div>